sebastian-iancu/code-generator/README.md

  - XMI Internal Model files
  - PlantUML class and package diagrams

-For detailed development guidelines, please refer to the [guidelines.md](guidelines.md) file.
+For detailed development guidelines, see [.junie/guidelines.md](.junie/guidelines.md) (Docker-first, contributor-focused).

 ## Structure
 The main source code is located in the `/src` directory.